- Welcome both Zoom and in-person participants, not to exceed 24 students in the building at any one time

 Changing Marimba Classes: Adults

-From years of managing many successful class transitions (and some not-so-successful!), we have learned that our existing classes are delicate ecosystems that we tend as gardeners would tend a beautiful wildflower garden.
+From years of managing many successful class transitions (and some not-so-successful!), we have learned that our existing classes are delicate ecosystems that we tend as gardeners would tend a beautiful garden.
 After about a year of playing together, students who would not naturally be social with one another learn to love and enjoy one another’s company and have a level of ownership in the group and its process and content (and any changes to it!).

 Changing Classes: Step 1